 You are an exemplar of bringing work from the bench to the bedside, a world-class leader and the most fabulous colleague and supervisor - we all thank you from the bottom of our heartsProfessor Declan Murphy, Professor of Translational Neurodevelopment and Head of Department for the Department of Forensic and Neurodevelopmental Sciences (FANS), IoPPN

 Professor McAlonan is a group leader within the Department of Forensic and Neurodevelopmental Sciences at IoPPN and is a lead investigator within the EU-AIMS-2-TRIALS consortium – a European network hosting the world’s largest grant for autism research.
 She is responsible for fetal/neonatal/infant brain imaging studies of children vulnerable to neurodevelopmental conditions and for pharmacology studies in adults with ASD.
-Her current research is informed by her work in the National ADHD and Autism Service for Adults at the South London and Maudsley NHS Foundation Trust (SLaM) and she is the Lead for the Child and Neurodevelopmental Disorders Theme in the NIHR Maudsley BRC for Mental Health at SLaM and IoPPN.
+Her current research is informed by her work in the National ADHD and Autism Service for Adults at the South London and Maudsley NHS Foundation Trust (SLaM) and she is the Lead for the Child Mental Health and Neurodevelopmental Disorders Theme in the NIHR Maudsley BRC.
 She uses MRI as a translational tool to link brain and behaviour in people with neurodevelopmental conditions such as Autism Spectrum Conditions; and to ‘back’ (and ‘forward’) translate to laboratory models.